JonMLangel/busyapi/README.md

          - Node is single-threaded, relying heavily on the processor of what is currently running the application.
              - memory limit of 512MB on 32-bit systems and 1GB on 64-bit systems

      - How can we alter the architecture of the application to accomplish the requirements?
          - Job Control - Master/Child processes to control the jobs that are being done on the application.
             - Add Clusters to handle the requests
          - Host on Amazon EC2 and use Elastic Load balancing to correctly route heavy loads to various EC2 instances of the application.
      - What is the current state of the application?
+        - Run benchmark tests with node package loadtest
         - Data is currently not being stored.
             - Could add MongoDB or SQL support but not a requirement.
 Will skip for now with respect to time constraint.

 # Changelog